 Profitability ratios measure a company’s ability to generate profit.
 They compare different measures of income (gross profit, EBITDA, operating income, earnings before taxes, net income) to net revenue or assets or equity, etc. Most common profitability ratios are gross profit margin, net margin, return on assets, return on equity, return on total capital, dividend payout, dividend yield, etc. Some profitability ratios that assess the capital market performance of a company attempt to measure how cheap or expensive a company’s stock is with reference to other companies, these include earnings per share, price to earnings ratio, price to book value ratio, price to sales, etc.

-Efficiency ratios (also called asset-utilization ratios) are ratios that assess how efficiently the company is using its assets to generate revenue and income.
+Activity ratios (also called efficiency ratios or asset-utilization ratios) are ratios that assess how efficiently the company is using its assets to generate revenue and income.
 Typical efficiency ratios include fixed asset turnover ratio, inventory turnover ratio, receivables turnover ratio, operating cycle, cash cycle, etc.